oracle-livelabs/common/gitlab-workshop/CICD/cicd.md

     ```

-5. On the Web Browser, type the IP address of the Public Load Balancer that was deployed in the previous Lab and it should point to the application just deployed
+5. On the Web Browser, type the IP address of the Public Load Balancer that was deployed in the previous lab, and it should point to the application just deployed

   ![Ingress Resource](images/ingress1.png)